 - Colbert Bump: The infamous "Dunkin Donuts Rant" video led to a minor Youtube bump of Hedberg's routines, due to his bit on doughnuts and its odd relevance to the situation:"I don't need a receipt for a doughnut.
 I'll just give you the money, and you give me the doughnut.
 End of transaction!
 We don't need to bring ink and paper into this!
-I can't imagine a scenario where I'd have to prove that I bought a doughnut.
-Some skeptical friend...'Don't even act like I didn't buy that doughnut!
+I can not imagine a scenario where I'd have to prove that I bought a doughnut.
+Some skeptical friend...'Don't even act like I didn't get that doughnut!
 I've got the documentation right here!
 Oh, wait, it's back home, in the file.
 Under d...for doughnut.'"

 - Cordon Bleugh Chef: Banana bread pastrami cottage cheese sandwich

 - Dagwood Sandwich: He sees sandwiches from New York delis as this."It's like a cow with a cracker on either side...
 'Whatcha gonna have?'
 A pastrami sandwich.
 'Would you like anything with that?'
 Yeah, a loaf of bread and some other people."

 - Deadpan Snarker

 - Dissimile: "With a stop light, green means 'Go' and yellow means 'Slow down'.
 With a banana, however, it is quite the opposite.
 Yellow means 'Go', green means 'Whoa, hold on'... and red means 'Where the fuck did you get that banana from?!'"

 - Distinction Without a Difference: "My friend asked me if I wanted a frozen banana.
 I said, 'No. But I want a regular banana later, so... yeah.'"